Nationally Coordinated Criminal History Check

 After receiving your application, we will evaluate the information provided for accuracy, we will verify all the documents submitted for consistency and identity verification purposes.
 We will match the information provided against several databases to ensure the validity and accuracy of the information provided.

-Crime Check Australia will then receive your police check results back from the National Police Checking Service Database and make them available to you immediately.
-You will receive a branded police check certificate that contains your results as well as additional information on how to verify its authenticity and other details.
+Crime Check Australia will then receive your police check results back from the National Police Checking Service database and make them available to you immediately.
+You will receive a branded results certificate that contains your results as well as additional information on how to verify its authenticity and other details.

-A Police Check certificate contains information about the police history of an individual gathered from all states and territories of Australia.
+A national police check contains information about the criminal history of an individual gathered from all states and territories of Australia.